 While Orpingtons tend to be reliable producers, they sometimes take longer to reach maturity than other breeds.
 These hens can start laying at 19 weeks of age, but some take until 24 weeks.

-They may not be right for you if you want birds who will start laying as soon as possible, but for many keepers, the breed’s other good qualities make them worth the wait.
+They may not be right for you if you want birds that will start laying as soon as possible, but for many keepers, the breed’s other good qualities make them worth the wait.

 If you intend to breed chickens, Orpingtons are also a great breed to start with.
 Hens usually make great, attentive mothers, and they typically are even willing to hatch eggs that aren’t theirs.